vleon1/xargparse/docs/argparse.rst

     And that's how you'd foo a bar

-    As with the description argument, the epilog= text is by default line-wrapped, but this behavior can be adjusted with the formatter_class argument to :class:`ArgumentParser`. parents
+    As with the description argument, the _epilog= text is by default line-wrapped, but this behavior can be adjusted with the _formatter_class argument to :class:`ClassParser`. parents

     Sometimes, several parsers share a common set of arguments.
 Rather than repeating the definitions of these arguments, a single parser with all the shared arguments and passed to parents= argument to :class:`ArgumentParser` can be used.
 The parents= argument takes a list of :class:`ArgumentParser` objects, collects all the positional and optional actions from them, and adds these actions to the :class:`ArgumentParser` object being constructed: